catseye/Robin/doc/Design_Decisions.markdown

 operations `(q to-repr)` and `(q from-repr (list 1 2 3))`.
 The latter is actually a "class method" and doesn't need to be on an existing instance; but that is its own, fairly involved design decision.

+#### Should there be a distinction between processes and devices?

+Decision: Yes.

+It's tempting to unify the two, and say that there are only devices, and that every concurrent process you spawn is a device of some sort.

+But devices represent resources beyond just cycles and memory, while you can have a "compute" process which just uses cycles and memory.
+It doesn't need to be acquired, or released, or registered for access by some other, anonymous program.

+#### Should the `random` facility be a device?

+Decision: No.

+Following the decision immediately above, and the decision to have fine-grained modules -- the `random` module itself is simply doing computation.  *However*, it may be seeded with a source of entropy from the system -- which implies that there should, indeed, be an `entropy` device.